Charles P. Mason: Service in South Pacific

 Following the Japanese attack on Pearl Harbor on December 7, 1941, and the United States entry into World War II, Mason was still serving in Jacksonville.
-He remained in that assignment until mid-June 1942, when he was ordered to South Pacific and relieved Captain Marc A. Mitscher as Commanding officer of aircraft carrier Hornet.
+He remained in that assignment until mid-June 1942, when he was ordered to South Pacific and relieved Captain Marc A. Mitscher as commanding officer of aircraft carrier Hornet.
 Mason led Hornet to Pearl Harbor, Hawaii, and spent next six weeks with replenishing her stores, having minor repairs performed, and having additional light anti-aircraft guns and the new air-search radar fitted.

-In mid-August 1942, Mason led Hornet to guard the sea approaches to the bitterly contested Guadalcanal in the Solomon Islands.
-Due to damage and loss of other aircraft carriers in the area, Hornet became the only operational U.S. carrier in the South Pacific.
+In mid-August 1942, Mason led Hornet to guard the sea approaches to the bitterly contested island of Guadalcanal in the Solomon Islands.
+Due to damage and the loss of other aircraft carriers in the area, Hornet became the only operational U.S. carrier in the South Pacific.
 She was responsible for providing air cover over the Solomon Islands, scoring hits on Japanese tanker; light cruiser, and two cargo ships in Buin-Faisi Area; and shooting down several enemy planes and bombing the Kahili Airfield on Bougainville Island in early October.
-Mason then commanded air raids against two enemy beached transports at Kekata Bay and also destroyed several landing barges, fuel dumps, anti-aircraft installations and shot down 12 seaplanes.
+Mason then commanded air raids against two enemy beached transports at Kekata Bay which destroyed several landing barges, fuel dumps, anti-aircraft installations and shot down 12 seaplanes.

-On October 26, 1942, Hornet was attacked by Japanese dive bombers and torpedo planes off the Santa Cruz Islands and suffered several damage by bombs, while two Aichi D3A "Val" dive bombers crashed into the carrier's island and port side near the bow.
-Mason directed the fighting of his ship and his planes damaged enemy aircraft carrier and another three heavy cruisers.
+On October 26, 1942, Hornet was attacked by Japanese dive bombers and torpedo planes off the Santa Cruz Islands and suffered damage by bombs, while two Aichi D3A "Val" dive bombers crashed into the carrier; one into the island and other the port side near the bow.
+Mason directed the fighting of his ship, and his planes damaged an enemy aircraft carrier and another three heavy cruisers.
 Hornet electrical system and engines were damaged and the carrier came to a halt.
 During the repairs, another torpedo hit destroyed the repairs to the electrical system and caused a 14-degree list.
 Due to information that Japanese surface forces were approaching and that further towing efforts were futile, Vice admiral William Halsey Jr. ordered Hornet sunk, and an order of "abandon ship" was issued.
 Mason was the last man on board, climbed over the side, and the survivors were soon picked up by the escorting destroyers.
 All but 129 of her 2900 men were rescued.
-For his service as Commanding officer of Hornet, Mason was decorated with the Navy Cross, the United States second-highest military decoration awarded for valor in combat.
+For his service as commanding officer of Hornet, Mason was decorated with the Navy Cross, the United States second-highest military decoration awarded for valor in combat.

-Mason was subsequently promoted to Rear admiral and assigned to Admiral Halsey's staff.
-He remained in that assignment until late January 1943, when Halsey decided to succeed Cactus Air Force by joint air command and created the Commander, Aircraft, Solomon Islands in February 1943.
+Mason was subsequently promoted to rear admiral and assigned to Admiral Halsey's staff.
+He remained in that assignment until late January 1943, when Halsey decided to succeed Cactus Air Force by joint air command and created the commander, Aircraft, Solomon Islands in February 1943.
 His command was stationed on Guadalcanal and included Army, Navy and Marine Air units stationed on the island during the final phase of its defense.
 Unfortunately, Mason became ill with severe malaria and pneumonia and was evacuated to the United States in April 1943.